Seeking sponsors for our 2025 Fair! Check out our Sponsorship Opportunities!!

 Collect flowers to be exhibited the evening before and place them in a pail of warm water (110 degrees).
 Set the pail in a cool place or refrigerate 12-24 hours.
 Be sure to use a very sharp knife to cut the specimen blooms.
 To exhibit, leave attached as much stem and as many leaves as possible.
 But be sure no leaves are underwater.
 Check for dirt, bugs and discoloration on the leaf underside.
 Remove excess blossoms close to the stem, leaving no knobs.

-CLASS 1 - Cut Flowers, Annuals
+DIVISION 1 - Cut Flowers, Annuals

 1. Ageratum, 3 stems